By: Team W14-3 Since: Sept 2018 Licence: MIT

 Alternative 2: Use polymorphism to extends

-class and add three different collections to aPerson
+Dietclass and add three different collections to aPerson.-

 Pros: Makes it easier to retrieve different types of dietary requirements.